da5nsy/ReproducibleResearch/episodes/step5Testing.md

 We have already learnt some skills in [step 1 - Organising your files and folders](step1Folders.html#file-naming-conventions) to track versions of files.
 We can use the same principles here.
 Your pipelines can be labelled V1.0, V1.1 etc.

+You can use the first number as a major step in versions (for example, Draft v1.0 to Reviewed v2.0), and the second number as a minor step in versions to indicate a change has occured (from v1.1 to v1.2).

 :::::::::::::::::::::::::::::::::::::::::::::::